 - 81 Mortar Platoon (Section de Mortiers 81, S81)

-- rest of the HQ Staff
+- the rest of the HQ Staff

-Cleaning out of Kolwezi
+Cleaning out Kolwezi

 Belgian paratroopers to Kolwezi

-Also that day in the morning, Belgian paratroopers landed in Kolwezi, as a part of their Operation Red Bean.
-They were members of the Régiment Para-Commando led by Colonel Depoorter.
-The 1st Parachute Battalion landed (hadn’t jumped) at the airport of Kolwezi and would support legionnaires in rescuing the local Europeans.
-The 2e REP’s HQ was co-ordinating this mission.
-Its men handed Europeans over to Belgians.
-Later that day, even the Belgian 3rd Parachute Battalion landed in Kolwezi to join the rescue operation.
-Over 2,000 Europeans would be evacuated between 21 and 22 May and spread temporarily among other towns and cities in Zaire.
+The Belgian paratroopers would support legionnaires in rescuing local Europeans, a mission coordinated by the 2e REP’s HQ.
+The legionnaires handed Europeans over to the Belgians.
+Later that day, the Belgian 3rd Parachute Battalion landed in Kolwezi as well to join the rescue operation.
+Over 2,000 Europeans would be evacuated between May 21 and 22 and spread temporarily across other towns and cities in Zaire.

 Battle of Metal Shaba